What are the school hours?

 What happens if my child is sick?

-If you child has a fever of 100.4 or greater, has vomited, had three or more episodes of diarrhea in one day, or is too sick to participate in class he or she should not attend school.
+If your child has a fever of 100.4 or greater, has vomited, had three or more episodes of diarrhea in one day, or is too sick to participate in class he or she should not attend school.
 It is better to stay home for extra cuddles.
 If we feel a child is not well enough to be at school we will call a parent to come and pick him or her up.
-Children may return to school only after they have been fever free and no vomiting or diarrhea for 24 hours without any medication that may reduce those symptoms.
+Children may return to school only after they have been fever-free and no vomiting or diarrhea for 24 hours without any medication that may reduce those symptoms.

 What should I bring each day with my child to school?

 We suggest that each day your child brings at least one complete change of clothing including underwear and shoes.
 If they are in the TLC program and require diapers and wipes please bring those daily, as well.
 A light jacket or sweater is advised for outside play.
 Many bring these things in a backpack and there is a place to put them in their classroom.
 Please do not bring in toys unless there is a specific share day.
-If you child needs a lovey they may bring one and keep it in their cubby.
+If your child needs a lovey they may bring one and keep it in their cubby.
 We suggest you apply sunscreen before school; we are not able to do this for you.
 If your child requires any type of medication please either leave it in our medication box with a signed permission form or bring it daily.
 Medication should not be left in your child's backpack.

 What does my child need for Nap time?